evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md

 >   * `cd bento/ubuntu`
 >   * `packer build ubuntu-16.04-i386.json` # adjust for your environment
 >   * `vagrant box add ../builds/ubuntu-16.04-i386.virtualbox.box --name bento/ubuntu1604`

+*It was recently discovered that the instructions for Vagrant **do not work on Ubuntu** due to an known vagrant issue found [here.](https://github.com/hashicorp/vagrant/issues/7155)* Check the issue for the latest information.

 ## Download Vagrant script and bash scripts